-Federal Court Rules CDC’s COVID-19 Eviction Moratorium Is Unlawful
+Federal Court Rules CDC’s Covid-19 Eviction Moratorium Is Unlawful

 But last month, the Supreme Court in a 5-4 decision rejected a different plea by landlords to end the ban on evictions.

-“Those few weeks,” he added, “will allow for additional and more orderly distribution” of the funds that Congress has appropriated to provide rental assistance to those in need because of the pandemic.
+“Those few weeks,” he wrote, “will allow for additional and more orderly distribution” of the funds that Congress has appropriated to provide rental assistance to those in need because of the pandemic.

 The CDC moratorium has faced pushback from property owners as well as the National Association of Realtors.